WebSite48VoltsCGS/2223_Internship_Gauthier/README.md

 ### AFTERNOON:

 The database is "finish" for what I know, I'll ask tomorrow if more details need to be added or if I forgot something.
 Next I'll focus on the extraction of data from the .tex files and how to store them.

+## DAY 5: 23/06/2023

+### MORNING:

+Extract the data from the tex files et work on them to make it easier to transfer them into the csv file.

+### AFTERNOON:

+Transfer of the data into the csv file.
+Duplicate and empty field has been taking care of, everything is sorted in an alphabetic order.
+Last thing to do will be to see how the Name - Brand - etc cell is made to import everything into the database.
+After what, the database for the product will be over.